ChhayashreeDesai/active-directory-lab/README.md

 > 🔐 Built entirely using PowerShell and manual configuration inside a virtual environment.

 ---
+## 🙋‍♀️ About This Repo
+This is my first GitHub project!
+I’ve learned a ton about:
+- AD security
+- PowerShell automation
+- Git basics (commits, branches, .gitignore)

+**Suggestions welcome!** Found a better way to organize OUs?
+Noticed a typo?
+Open an Issue or PR!

+---
 ## 🌐 OU Structure Implemented

 ```text